particle-iot/docs/src/content/reference/device-os/firmware.md

 - All GPIO pins (`A0`, `A1`, `A2`, `A5`, `D0`..`D10`, `MOSI`, `MISO`, `SCK`, `RX`, `TX`) can be used as long they are not used otherwise (e.g. as `Serial1` `RX`/`TX`).

 - Pins `D0` and `D1` can be used as analog inputs on the P2 (`A3` and `A4`) if I2C is not being used.

+- The drive strength on the P2 and Photon 2 is 16 mA per pin with a maximum of 200 mA across all pins.
+On the P2, the total maximum could be further limited by your 3.3V regulator.
 {{note op="end"}}

 ---